/125

 49 / 125

 AW.
-A patient with an acute inferior wall myocardial infarction develops symptomatic bradycardia with a heart rate of 30 bpm and hypotension.
+A patient with acute intracerebral hemorrhage presents with BP of 220/120 mmHg, confusion, and unequal pupils.
 What is the immediate nursing intervention?

 50 / 125